KuzmichovaMary/runner-game/README.md

 # RunnerGame
 Game on pygame.
 Niether hard nor simple, but fun.

 My project for Yandex Liceum.

 ## How to use
-Simply download the zip archive and run Runner.py file
+Simply download the zip archive and run Runner.py file.

 ## Some screenshots